mounaiban/numwal/www/README.md

 * <http://[::1]:9080/blankpic/dci4k/indigo> (IPv6, preset size)

-If you need TLS protection beause there are meddlers on your network:
+If you have enabled TLS on the web server hosting Numwal, you can request the wallpapers over an encrypted HTTPS connection to avoid meddlers on your network tampering with your wallpapers:

 * <https://localhost:9443/wallpaper/default/9>